ZenyoMaarten/emby_stats/README.md

 ## Notes
 - Only use one installation method: HACS or manual
 - Always restart Home Assistant after installation
-- Make sure to add the integration to `configuration.yaml` for it to work
 - For issues or suggestions, open an issue on GitHub

 ---